 By Guest Blogger Misty Nichols, author of Back Porch Bliss

-I remember getting more advice than I could handle during pregnancy and when they were babies, but I never heard much about helping that little person grow into a self-sufficient adult.
+In addition, I remember getting more advice than I could handle during pregnancy and when my kids were babies, but I never heard much about helping that little person grow into a self-sufficient adult.
 Nobody prepares you for (adorable?) middle-schoolers and sassy third-graders.
 Where’s the What to Expect book for all that?

 You belong.
 As you move through this life, when you feel pain, sadness, or uncertainty, know that in this family, you always belong.
 Always.